Skip to main content

 Info

 Headless mode in Gunbot means running the software without its graphical user interface (GUI).
-This is often preferred by advanced users for resource efficiency or when running Gunbot on servers.
+This is often preferred for resource efficiency or when running Gunbot on servers.

 Introduction to the Config File System

-Gunbot operates with a central configuration file, config.js, which is the heart of your trading setup.
-Here, you'll input your exchange API keys, define trading pairs, and set up your strategies.
-For a jumpstart, consult the config-js-example.txt in your Gunbot package, illustrating a well-structured config file.
+Gunbot uses a central configuration file, config.js, for your trading setup.
+In this file you add exchange API keys, define trading pairs, and configure strategies.
+For a starting point, review config-js-example.txt in your Gunbot package, which shows a working config structure.

-Remember, Gunbot dynamically adapts to changes in config.js even while running.
-However, be cautious with your edits: maintain the JSON format and avoid removing essential parameters.
-If you're ever in doubt, validate your config file at a JSON validator like JSONLint .
-Note: Updating registered API keys is the sole task that necessitates the GUI.
+Gunbot dynamically adapts to changes in config.js while running.
+Edit carefully: keep valid JSON formatting and avoid removing required parameters.
+If you're unsure, validate the file with a JSON validator like JSONLint.
+Note: updating registered API keys is the only task that requires the GUI.

 Disabling the GUI